JosephineQiu/ISQA8086-Team1/BackgroundResearchandRQs.md

 A shrub is a small- to medium-sized perennial woody plant.
 Shrubs have persistent woody stems above the ground.
 They are distinguished from trees by their multiple stems and shorter height, less than 6 m-10 m (20 ft–33 ft) tall.

 Generally, plants grow faster with increasing air temperatures up to a point.
 Extreme heat will slow growth and also increase moisture loss.
-Extremely hot or cold soil temperatures can also hamper shrubs growth, as well as affect seed germination.
+Generally, plants grow faster with increasing air temperatures up to a point.
+The temperatures for optimal growth vary with the type of plant.
+Some annual flowers and vegetables are extremely sensitive to cold, and transplants should not be planted until temperatures are consistently warm.
+Extremely hot or cold soil temperatures can also hamper plant growth, as well as affect seed germination.
+Cool temperatures in fall trigger the plant to reduce growth and store energy.
+As temperatures approach freezing, growth stops and the plant (if perennial) becomes dormant.

-This type of Study mostly focuses on some shrubs lifecycle events like **First Bloom, Budburst (conifer), First leaf, First leaf, leaf elongation, End bloom.**
+This type of Study mostly focuses on lifecycle events of shrubs like **First Bloom, Budburst (conifer), First leaf, First leaf, leaf elongation, End bloom.**

 #### Some Species of Shrubs (Scientific Name)
 * Prunus serotina